Mineral royalty

 Who owns minerals in the Northern Territory?

-Minerals in the Northern Territory are owned by the people of the Territory.
+Minerals in the NT are owned by the people of the NT.
 Once a mineral is removed from the ground it cannot be replaced.

 What are mineral royalties and what are they used for?